 This chapter describes the enforcement procedures to help ensure an appropriate, timely, and consistent response to alleged noncompliance.
-Changes were made to clarify case prioritization by replacing the Case Priority Matrix with instructional text.
+Changes were made to clarify case prioritization.

-Chapter 4: Civil Chagres and Civil Penalties
+Chapter 4: Civil Charges and Civil Penalties

 Civil charges and civil penalties are authorized by the Virginia Code to penalize noncompliance, to serve as an incentive against future noncompliance, and support DEQ's mission "to protect the environment of Virginia in order to promote the health and well-being of the Commonwealth's citizens."
 This chapter sets out the specific procedure and criteria used by DEQ to calculate civil charges and civil penalties in administrative enforcement actions, including: (1) orders issued by consent; (2) special orders issued after an informal fact finding proceeding; and (3) special orders issued after a formal hearing.